CodeGlassDotIO/Docs/_docs/Legal/EULA/ExperimentalSubscriptionAgreement.md

 # 5. ACCESS TO PRODUCTS
 5.1.
 All deliveries under this Agreement will be electronic.
-You must have an Internet connection in order to access your CodeGlass Account and receive any deliveries.
+You and your Authorized Users must have an Internet connection in order to access your CodeGlass Account and receive any deliveries.
 You are responsible for downloading and installing the Products, which are made available for download on the CodeGlass website at [codeglass.io](https://codeglass.io).

-5.2 You may use the CGA in accordance with the CodeGlass Account Agreement available at [https://codeglassdotio.github.io/Docs/docs/Legal/Account](../AccountAgreement.md).
-You are solely responsible for the accuracy of any information provided via, and any action taken through, the CGA.
+5.2 You may use the CGA in accordance with the CodeGlass Account Agreement available at [https://codeglassdotio.github.io/Docs/docs/Legal/Account](../AccountAgreement).
+You and your Authorized Users are solely responsible for the accuracy of any information provided via, and any action taken through, the CGA.

-5.3 You may activate and access Products in one of the following ways:

-(A) CodeGlass Account – You acknowledge and agree that the Product will periodically connect from a Machine to LicenseSpring servers via the Internet to confirm your right to use the Product;
+5.3 You may activate and access Products only via your CodeGlass Account.
+You acknowledge and agree that the Product will periodically connect from a Machine to LicenseSpring' servers via the Internet to confirm your right to use the Product.

-(B) Removed.

 # 6. FEES
 6.1.
 Customer shall pay Subscription fees in accordance with the CodeGlass Terms and Conditions of Purchase (available at [https://codeglassdotio.github.io/Docs/docs/Legal/TermsAndConditionsOfPurchase](../TermsAndConditionsOfPurchase.md) or an authorized TySoft reseller’s terms of purchase, whichever are applicable.